 Security patches minimize security risks and other vulnerabilities.
 These are analogous to hotfixes.
 Microsoft, primarily offers different routes for obtaining client software security patches for its products.
 These are:

-- Recent security bulletins: One stop solution for finding security-related patches.
+- Recent security bulletins: One-stop solution for finding security-related patches.
 It allows searching by product or date.

 - Microsoft Download Center (MDC): Allows searches by product name, product category, or operating system.

-- Email notification subscription: Informs a user about latest security patches via proactive emails.
+- Email notification subscription: Informs a user about the latest security patches via proactive emails.
 Security patches are required to be installed, that these best practices be followed.